 Textbook behaviors that give away that your attachment style is insecure/disorganized

-You are unpredictable and you contradict yourself very often.
-You say one thing with your words and you do another with your actions.
-You seem detached from the present moment and people find you very hard to read.
+You are unpredictable, and you contradict yourself very often.
+You say one thing with your words, and you do another with your actions.
+You seem detached from the present moment, and people find you very hard to read.
 You have a hard time developing and maintaining healthy friendships.
 You tend to maintain superficial relationships that don’t last very long or get too deep.
 When in a love relationship, you tend to be over-controlling, although it is not uncommon for you to oscillate between being a “control freak” and a “door-mat.”
 You have a hard time keeping up with commitments you make.
-When you get close to another, you experience “emotional dys-regulation” (difficulty managing emotions, characterized by: high sensitivity to emotional stimuli, intense emotional responses, and a slow return to baseline) which really scares you and you tend to pull away almost immediately.
+When you get close to another, you experience “emotional dysregulation” (difficulty managing emotions, characterized by: high sensitivity to emotional stimuli, intense emotional responses, and a slow return to baseline), which scares you, and you tend to pull away almost immediately.

-How did you end up with secure attachment style?
+How did you end up with an insecure/disorganized attachment style?

 Your parent(s) were both someone you depended on for safety and someone you were scared of at the same time.
-Most commonly, if your style is disorganized, chances are that you experienced some type of abuse and/or trauma in childhood.
+Most commonly, if your style is disorganized, the chances are that you experienced some abuse and trauma in childhood.
 Your primary caregivers more than likely experienced trauma in their lives and did not resolve it, which led to very disorienting behaviors with you.
-In fact, studies show that 80% of children that have been abused experience disorganized attachment styles to their parents.
+Studies show that 80% of abused children experience disorganized attachment styles to their parents.

-If we could look inside a person with insecure/disorganized attachment style
+If we could look inside a person with an insecure/disorganized attachment style

-Their sense of self is shattered and deep down they do not believe that they are worthy of love and approval.
+They have a fragile sense of self, and deep down, they do not believe that they are worthy of love and approval.
 They may be very meticulous about external appearances as they are fearful of anyone looking in.
-They do not believe they are capable of authentic connection and may bounce between clingy and distancing de-activating strategies, because they learned that depending on someone is one of the most dangerous things they could possibly experience.
-They do not feel positive at all about trusting anyone (including themselves) and they do not anticipate anyone meeting their needs.
+They do not believe they can make authentic connections.
+They may bounce between clingy and distancing deactivating strategies because they learned that depending on someone is one of the most dangerous things they could experience.
+They do not feel optimistic about trusting anyone (including themselves), and they do not anticipate anyone meeting their needs.

-Although research shows that a little less than 50% of us were securely attached in childhood, we all have a universal need for love and belonging and we are all capable of transitioning to secure functioning.
-Self-love and compassion are the first steps of this process, along with the awareness that until we decide to intervene our brain will keep messing with us.
+Although research shows that less than 50% of us develop secure attachment in childhood, we all have a universal need for love and belonging.
+We are all capable of transitioning to secure functioning.
+Self-love and compassion are the first steps of this process, along with the awareness that our brain will keep messing with us until we decide to intervene.
 Nobody wants the pain that results from insecure attachment styles.
 Our behavior is driven by what we have already experienced, so we need to practice secure relational functioning with another so that we can re-wire our brains with this new way of being.
 A secure attachment style then becomes our new default way of functioning.
-We need to remember that every moment of distress we experience with our beloved is nothing other than a fight against our own fears and our history.
+We need to remember that every moment of distress we experience with our beloved is nothing but a fight against our fears and history.

-Evidence shows that it takes approximately two to four years of practicing secure relational functioning with a partner who is responsive to us for this secure attachment style to become our new “automatic” reality.
+Evidence shows that it takes approximately two to four years of practicing secure relational functioning with a responsive partner for this secure attachment style to become our new “automatic” reality.